Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Introduction

 \section{Introduction}

-Cyanobacteriochromes (CBCRs) are bi-stable cyanobacterial photoreceptors\cite{Rockwell2010, Fushimi2019} with emerging applications in biotechnology, such as in super resolution microscopy\cite{Oliinyk2019} or optogenetics.\cite{Blain-Hartung2018} CBCRs typically consist of multiple photosensory modules that each incorporate an open-chain tetrapyrrole chromophore such as phycocyanobilin (PCB).
-In the present study, we investigated Slr1393-g3 (from here on denoted Slr-g3 for simplicity), a photosensory domain from a red/green CBCR that incorporates PCB and converts reversibly between a red-absorbing (Pr) and a green-absorbing (Pg) parent state.\cite{Chen2012, Slavov2015, Xu2014, Xu2020} Both states are modulated by geometric changes of the PCB chromophore that are stabilized by the protein environment.
+Cyanobacteriochromes (CBCRs) are bistable cyanobacterial photoreceptors\cite{Rockwell2010, Fushimi2019} with emerging applications in biotechnology, such as in super resolution microscopy\cite{Oliinyk2019} or optogenetics.\cite{Blain-Hartung2018} CBCRs typically consist of multiple photosensory modules that each incorporate an open chain tetrapyrrole chromophore such as phycocyanobilin (PCB) and are linked to cyclases, kinases or phosphodiesterases that act on cyanobacterial signaling pathways.\cite{Fushimi2019} In the present study, we investigated Slr1393-g3 (from here on denoted Slr-g3 for simplicity), a photosensory domain from a red/green histidine kinase CBCR that incorporates PCB and converts reversibly between a red-absorbing (Pr) and a green-absorbing (Pg) parent state.\cite{Chen2012, Slavov2015, Xu2014, Xu2020} Both states are modulated by geometric changes of the PCB chromophore that are stabilized by the protein environment.
 Figure \ref{intro} shows the structure of PCB inside the binding pocket of Slr-g3, which adopts a highly distorted geometry in Pg, thereby shortening the effective conjugation length compared to Pr.\cite{Xu2020, Wiebeler2018} The exact course of events that leads to these geometric changes is not fully established, hence a detailed mechanistic understanding of the photocycle reactions in red/green CBCRs is still lacking.
-Time-resolved spectroscopy studies indicated that these proteins show large shifts in their visible absorption properties on the \textmu\text{s}-ms time scale after photoexcitation\cite{Xu2014, Jenkins2019, Kirpich2018}, but it is up to now largely unclear how exactly PCB changes its structure as a function of time and how this process is driven by the protein environment.
+Time-resolved spectroscopy studies performed mainly in the Larsen and Lagarias groups indicated that these proteins show large shifts in their visible absorption properties on the \textmu\text{s}-ms time scale after photoexcitation\cite{Xu2014, Jenkins2019, Kirpich2019,Kirpich2019a,Kirpich2021}, but it is up to now largely unclear how exactly PCB changes its structure as a function of time and how this process is driven by the protein environment.